jafingerhut/core.btree-vector/doc/intro.md

 two Clojure vectors.

-These new vectors should still support all existing operations on Clojure vectors as efficiently as Clojure vectors do, or at worst be a small constant times slower.
+These new vectors should still support all existing operations on Clojure vectors as efficiently as Clojure vectors do, or at worst be a small constant factor slower.

-The research papers about the RRB Tree data structure claim that data structure provides that, but everything I have read so far on RRB Trees leave out some details of implementation that are not clear to me how they should be performed, and [all of the RRB Tree implementations I have found so far](https://github.com/clojure/core.rrb-vector/blob/master/doc/rrb-tree-notes.md) have bugs in their operations.
-Without clearly stated invariants, it can be difficult to approach such an existing implementation and see what changes ought to be made that will be correct, or indeed if that is even possible while preserving the performance guarantees.
+The research papers about the RRB tree data structure claim that it provides that, but everything I have read so far on RRB trees leave out some details of implementation that are not clear to me how they should be performed, and [all of the RRB Tree implementations I have found so far](https://github.com/clojure/core.rrb-vector/blob/master/doc/rrb-tree-notes.md) have errors.
+Without clearly stated invariants, it can be difficult to approach an existing implementation and see what changes ought to be made that will be correct, or indeed if that is even possible while preserving the performance guarantees.

 So while this article may be extended to give details on how all operations are implemented efficiently, the focus here is on ensuring that creating a sub-vector of an existing vector, and creating a concatenation of two existing vectors, can be done in worst case O(log
 N) time.

+I thank Glen Peterson for pointing out in the comments and code of the `RrbTree` class of his [Paguro library](https://github.com/GlenKPeterson/Paguro) that B-trees are a way to simplify understanding how to maintain tree invariants for a vector data structure that supports sub-vector and concatenation operations.
+He may well have came up with these invariants and methods of maintaining them before I did.
+I have not checked his code carefully enough to tell.

+Even if he did not, I would be very surprised if no one else has already devised proofs of the things below, given how long B-trees have been known about.
+If you know of a published work somewhere that covers this, I would very much appreciate a reference to it.
+I have not found such a thing yet.

 ## Using invariants to develop programs